SvenMichaelKlose/pulse/README.md

 # Build and play on Linux

-You'll need at least git and sbcl installed.
+You'll need at least exomizer, git, mplayer, sbcl and sox installed.
 Then download and start 'download-and-build.sh' to clone and build all required Github repositories.